51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

 ## Start-up activity

-On start-up, the Engine must call its configured `accessibleproperties` and `evidencekeys` endpoints, using the configured Resource Key.
+On start-up, the Engine will call its configured `accessibleproperties` and `evidencekeys` endpoints, using the configured Resource Key.